sparrowwallet/sparrow/README.md

 `git clone --recursive https://github.com/sparrowwallet/sparrow.git`

-In order to build, Sparrow requires Java 16 to be installed.
+In order to build, Sparrow requires Java 17 to be installed.
-The release binaries are built with [AdoptOpenJdk 16.0.1+9 Hotspot](https://adoptopenjdk.net/archive.html?variant=openjdk16&jvmVariant=hotspot).
+The release binaries are built with [Eclipse Temurin 17.0.2+8](https://github.com/adoptium/temurin17-binaries/releases/tag/jdk-17.0.2%2B8).

 Other packages may also be necessary to build depending on the platform.
 On Debian/Ubuntu systems: